-The bylaws were last amended in the minutes drawn up by the Brussels notary, Mr. Tim Carnewal, on 20 April 2016 and lodged for publication in the Appendixes to the Belgian Official Gazette, subject to condition precedent of the approval by Royal Decree.
+The bylaws were last amended in the minutes drawn up by the Brussels notary, Mr. Tim Carnewal, on 20 April 2016 and lodged for publication in the Appendixes to the Belgian Official Gazette.

-CONSOLIDATED BYLAWS ON 15 April 2020
+CONSOLIDATED BYLAWS ON 20 April 2016

 CHAPTER 1: LEGAL FORM - NAME - REGISTERED OFFICE - CORPORATE OBJECT